Alix Popham says he's 'lucky to be alive' after Ironman accident

 "I've still got a headache 24 hours later, but it's not as severe."

-He pointed out the cruel irony of being hospitalised for a head injury whilst raising funds for Head for Change, a charity which supports ex-players affected by brain conditions like dementia.
+He pointed out the cruel irony of being hospitalised for a head injury while raising funds for Head for Change, a charity which supports ex-players affected by brain conditions like dementia.

-It's something with which Alix himself was diagnosed three years ago after receiving an estimated 100,000 or more sub-concussions during his career.
+It's something with which Popham himself was diagnosed three years ago after receiving an estimated 100,000 or more sub-concussions during his career.

-One of 300 rugby players taking part in a lawsuit against rugby governing bodies over head injuries, he said,"You couldn't make it up, could you?
+One of 300 rugby players taking part in a lawsuit against rugby governing bodies over head injuries, he said: "You couldn't make it up, could you?

-"I've really gone through a full gamut of emotions about this - disappointment, frustration - I've really beat myself up about it.
+"I've really gone through a full gamut of emotions about this - disappointment, frustration - I've really beat myself up about it."

 'I've just got to be thankful that I'm okay'